bbartling/algorithms-are-fun/README.md

 - Minimize energy consumption (kWh).
 - Prevent high power demand peaks (kW).

+### Goal of the Game

+The goal of the game is to simulate a scenario where a building's HVAC system must warm up a cold building during winter, mimicking the time period from midnight to 6 AM.
+The challenge is to optimize heating in such a way that electrical demand (kW) and electrical energy consumption (kWh) are minimized, while ensuring the building is comfortably warmed up by the time it is occupied.

+In this simulation, each episode represents 24 time steps, with each step corresponding to 15 minutes in real-time.
+The bot has 24 steps, symbolizing 6 hours, to optimize the HVAC system's performance before occupants arrive in the building.
+This fast-paced simulation replicates a real-world scenario where a building operator or an AI bot would work overnight to ensure energy-efficient and effective heating, balancing energy savings with comfort.

 ### Environment Setup

 1. **Action Space**: The agent can toggle heating in each of the zones.